[Insider Look] Imagine Music Festival Camping Experience

-I found some other neighbors giving each other massages.
-The general atmosphere of the community is truly warm and light.
-When I set out for the stages, I came across a lovely Pokemon woman and sweet decorated cars from folks that road-tripped in for the event.
+My other neighbors giving each other massages.
+The general atmosphere of the community was truly warm and light.
+When I set out for the stages, I came across a lovely Pokemon woman and decorated cars from folks that had road-tripped in for the event.
 Fun slogans like "Imagine or Bust" littered the campsites.

 The walk from camp to Oceana (the main stage) was long but rewarding.
-It was hot in the afternoon and many found solace under the beautiful shade structures centrally hanging in the fields.
+It was hot in the afternoon and many found solace under the beautiful shade structures centrally hung in the fields.
 I needed to cool off so I headed to the VIP cabanas and discovered the pool.
-Mermaids were hanging out in the shallow, salt-water pool.
-It was truly an oasis for a Georgia afternoon.
+Mermaids chilled out in the shallow, salt-water pool.
+It was an oasis for that Georgia afternoon.

 While chilln out, my new friend Ian introduced me to a brilliant game called "butt bingo."
-Anytime you see an ass that's two-thirds or more exposed you yell out, "BINGO!"
+Anytime you see an ass that's two-thirds or more exposed you would yell out, "BINGO!"
 After drying off and re-hydrating I left the cabanas and discovered the second oasis, at the Incendia stage.
 Incendia is crew that builds geodesic domes with an amazing fire ceiling for events.
-This is the first time I had seen an Incendia structure without the flames.
-For this instillation the dome spritzed cooling mist over the dance.
+That was the first time I had seen an Incendia structure without the flames.
+The dome spritzed cooling mist over the dancers.
 What a relief!
-The DJ was suspended high above the dance crowd within the dome.
+The DJ was suspended high above the crowd at the top of the dome.
 So far I had found my bearings, but had not been able to locate a map of the grounds!
-If you're still on the fence about coming to the festival my recommendation would be to get your ass down here and have some fun!

 As a first time Silent Disco participant, I was quite confused.
 I thought the DJ's name would be Silent Disco.
 Upon arriving, I saw there were dueling DJs playing on different channels and listeners all had headphones.
 Ravers could switch their headphones back and forth from one channel to another.
 I was truly amazed, it was like some kind of cool freakish hive-mind experiment.
 Having the Silent Disco in the campsite was brilliant because everyone can party until the sun comes up without disturbing people who are sleeping.
 Shout out to the green channel, I held that one down most of the night.